nemo-omen/city-of-burn/README.md

 #### Currently Under Consideration

 [geotic](https://github.com/ddmills/geotic) - seems mature and stable.
-Docs are a little on the light side but that might also be good.
+Docs are a single `README.md` but they seem to be thorough.
+The library also looks to have a lot of functionality.
+- See a roguelike tutorial that uses geotic here: [Javascript rewrite of the Complete Roguelike Tutorial](https://github.com/luetkemj/jsrlt)

 [harmony-ecs](https://github.com/3mcd/harmony-ecs) - good docs